TUESDAY MORNINGS WERE COSTING £3,400. HE FINALLY SAW WHY.

 Posted on: July 14, 2025

 Tuesdays were always a bit odd.
-Energy costs slightly higher, but he chalked it up to staff presence or meeting days.
+Energy costs were slightly higher, but he chalked it up to staff presence or meeting days.
 Nothing glaring enough to investigate further.

 “I just assumed it was people coming in earlier, or the heating system kicking in a bit harder after the Monday lull.”